ASHIK11ab/Flask-Series/README.md

-## Connecting to Database from Python
+## Executing SQL Queries from Python

 ### Overview
-- In this tutorial we will learn how to connect to a database from Python and we will also execute some basic SQL queries from Python.
+- In this episode we will learn how to connect to a database from Python and we will also execute some basic SQL queries from Python.
 - To see the YouTube demonstration of this tutorial [click here](https://youtu.be/UBf1z4sVV10)

 ### Setting up the environment